NathanielCooper-SalesOps/hubspot-revops-pipeline-cleanup/README.md

 * Turn messy CRM activity into a cleaner revenue workflow

 ---
+## What This Shows

+This project shows practical RevOps skills that translate directly into real sales and marketing operations work:

+- CRM record cleanup and organization
+- Marketing-to-sales handoff review
+- Lead status and ownership review
+- Pipeline creation and deal tracking
+- Sales follow-up task management
+- Saved view creation for operational workflows
+- Dashboard reporting for leadership visibility
+- Clear documentation of business process and outcomes

 ## Summary

 This HubSpot RevOps project shows how CRM cleanup, MQL-style lead review, sales follow-up, and pipeline reporting all connect.